-In a study made by Leesman 45% of employees listed 11 activities or more as important tasks in their working lives.
-This is a clear indication on the development of more complex roles and those complex roles have other needs when it comes to workplace design.
+In a study made by Leesman, 45% of employees listed 11 activities or more as important tasks in their working lives.
+This is a clear indication of the development of more complex roles and those complex roles have other needs when it comes to workplace design.

-The solution to that need has been activity based working.
-Activity based work or ABW means being able to choose your environment and equipment based on the task ahead.
-It’s a whole strategy, and a pretty successful one at that, although it puts a high demand on workplace design since there has to be areas designed for every possible need.
+The solution to that need has been activity-based working.
+Activity-based work or ABW means being able to choose your environment and equipment based on the task ahead.
+It’s a whole strategy, and a pretty successful one at that, although it puts a high demand on workplace design since there have to be areas designed for every possible need.
 It often entails both open floor plans and cell offices.

-In the study we mentioned above the result of activity based workplaces were phenomenal.
+In the study we mentioned above the result of activity-based workplaces was phenomenal.
 It showed an increase in workplace efficiency and meetings between colleagues.
-Even though there are a lot of different opinions concerning workplace design most people agree that variety of work settings is optimal for workplace productivity.
+Even though there are a lot of different opinions concerning workplace design most people agree that a variety of work settings is optimal for workplace productivity.

 Pros of huddle rooms: